 - Work performance increases dramatically, resulting in a rise in gross income.

 Taking time away from work increases productivity.
 A short amount of time away from work offers workers the opportunity to stretch sore muscles, find relief from sustained stresses and postures, and absorb any insight they may have gained in the last few hours or so.

 Usually, it is seen that employees who take frequent breaks between their working hours have comparatively more satisfaction than most other workers.
 It increases workplace motivation, energy, and concentration.
 Employees relieve work stress and experience less somatic symptoms like headaches and body pain when they take breaks.

 Better Mental Health

 Stress is shockingly prevalent in the workplace and has adverse effects on workers.
 Taking some time away from work to go for a short walk or enjoy a nutritious lunch helps alleviate some of this tension and increases mental well-being.
-Almost 90% of North American workers agree that they feel refreshed and energized after having a break for lunch.
+Most of the North American workers agree that they feel refreshed and energized after having a break for lunch.